 The Authority is required to recognise the cumulative effect of initially applying the amendments as an adjustment to the opening balance of reserves at the beginning of that earliest period presented.

-Application of these amendments are not expected to have an impact on the Authority's single entity or group financial statements.
+Application of these amendments has not impacted on amounts previously recognised in the Authority's single entity or group financial statements.

 Amendment to IAS 37 - Onerous Contracts: Cost of Fulfilling a Contract